normanrichardson/structuralglass/docs/rst/contributing.rst

     $ cd structuralglass
     $ pip install -e .[dev]

-Using the `dev` option will add additional dependencies for development, such as Sphinx, flake8, etc.
+Using the `dev` option will add additional dependencies for development, such as Sphinx, flake8, black, and isort.

 If distribution dependencies are needed add the `dist` option: